-Tyson Fury has definitively proven himself as the WBC Heavyweight Champion.
-Prevailing over the formerly undefeated Deontay Wilder in just seven rounds via technical knockout, Fury has also managed to preserve his own undefeated status in a masterfully one-sided fight.
+Tyson Fury has definitively proven himself to be worthy of the WBC Heavyweight Championship title.
+Prevailing over the formerly undefeated Deontay Wilder in just seven rounds via technical knockout during their second encounter, before completing the trilogy with perhaps the greatest heavyweight boxing championship bout in history… Fury has also managed to preserve his own undefeated status in a masterfully one-sided fashion (though not without a few scares here and there / Round 4 of Fury vs Wilder III).
 But there was a moment in the big fella’s career where it seemed as though he was ready to throw in the towel.

 After his 2015 victory over the legendary Wladimir Klitschko, Fury found himself grappling with issues of mental health.
 Depression doesn’t discriminate, and it had set its sights on him.